 Angelfish members of the Pomacanthidae family are omnivores that feed on both marine plants and animals, but a large number of species lean towards being more herbivorous.

 Those that live on sponges as their sole source of food may starve in captivity.
-If you are interested in keeping one of these species, it wise to wait for a larger juvenile or sub-adult specimen.
-In most cases, these specimens will adapt to tank fed foods more readily than very small juveniles or large adults.
-They can be raised on the many frozen fares that are now available on the market that include edible sponges in them to supplement their diets along with other suitable Angelfish fares.
+If you are interested in keeping one of these species, it wise to wait for a larger juvenile or sub-adult specimen that has been eating alternative foods.
+In most cases, these specimens will adapt to prepared foods more readily than very small juveniles or large adults.
+They can be raised on the many frozen fares that are now available on the market that include edible sponges in them to supplement their diets, along with other suitable Angelfish fares.

 Suitable Aquarium Foods

-Angelfishes should be introduced into a well-established aquarium with an ample supply of algae and other live rock growth present to feed on because for most all species this is their primary food source in nature.
+Angelfishes should be introduced into a well-established aquarium with an ample supply of algae and other live rock growth present to feed on, because for most species this is their primary food source in nature.

-By providing this type of habitat it stimulates their feeding instincts, which in turn helps them adjust to accepting tank fed foods such as Spirulina, nori and other dried or frozen preparations for herbivores, vitamin-enriched and color enhanced "marine" flakes, live brine or mysid shrimps, finely chopped dried or frozen crustacean or other high-quality meaty fares suitable for carnivores.
+Providing this type of habitat stimulates their feeding instincts, which in turn helps them adjust to accepting commercial foods such as Spirulina, nori and other dried or frozen preparations for herbivores.
+For the carnivores, there are vitamin-enriched and color enhanced "marine" flakes, live brine or mysid shrimps, finely chopped dried or frozen crustacean fares and other suitable foods.

 Foods that are not already vitamin-enriched can be soaked in a liquid vitamin supplement such as Selcon.